Ōtawara: Climate

-Ōtawara has a Humid continental climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
+Ōtawara has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cold winters with heavy snowfall.
 The average annual temperature in Ōtawara is 12.9 C. The average annual rainfall is 1522.6 mm with June through July as the wettest month.
 The temperatures are highest on average in August, at around 24.4 C, and lowest in January, at around 1.7 C.

 Demographics

 Per Japanese census data, the population of Ōtawara has remained relatively steady over the past 70 years.